 -Strengthen the Individuals with Disabilities Act

--Allocate funding for training of special education teachers
+-Allocate funding for the training of special education teachers

 -Invest in universal Pre-K

--Allocate funding to offer free breakfast and lunch to all students across the nation
+-Offer free breakfast and lunch to all students

 -Cover tuition for two-year vocational schools & associate’s/bachelor’s degrees from community colleges

 -Increase the amount of student aid offered